Table of Contents

 Training can become a challenge, particularly if you are a first-time owner, so use the following tips:

 - The reward and punishment system always works.
-Your furry friend will do incredible things for a treat, so always give them one if they did something right.
+Your furry friend will do incredible things for a treat or a gift, so always give them one if they did something right.
 They also have to be punished when they misbehave.
 Make sure the punishment is never cruel or painful.

 - Dog collars are efficient and humane.
 If you are new to dog training, use the best dog collars to speed up the process and get maximum results.